Select Page

 The first usable electrics came from Gibson in 1936, and were originally played by jazz players like Charlie Christian and George Barnes.

 The first Gibson electrified model was the ES-150.
-The “150” was suppose to indicate the selling price… $150, which also included amplifier and case.
+The “150” was supposed to indicate the selling price… $150, which also included amplifier and case.
 But in the ad below the price is $77.50.
 It was sold via Montgomery Ward and Spiegel catalogs.
 Gibson stopped making the original model in 1940.
 But a new version is still being made.

 Gibson ES-150 and Amp